How to Secure Your Home Windows Against Break-ins

 - Installing Window Film on all ground-level window – especially windows within doors

-- Installing a pin lock on both sides of the window for slider or slash windows OR installing window folding latch locks on both sides of the window on casement or awning windows
+- Installing pin locks on both sides of the window for slider or slash windows OR installing window folding latch locks on both sides of the window on casement or awning windows

 - Installing motion sensing, solar outdoor lighting to light windows